Skip to content

 NADH

-NADH is the reduced form of NAD+, generated when NAD+ accepts electrons during glycolysis, the citric acid cycle, and fatty acid oxidation.
-It delivers electrons to the mitochondrial electron transport chain, driving ATP synthesis.
-The cellular NAD+/NADH ratio reflects metabolic state and influences sirtuin activity, redox signaling, and substrate selection.
-A shifted ratio toward NADH, often observed in aging and metabolic disease, is associated with reductive stress and mitochondrial dysfunction.
+NADH is the reduced form of NAD+.
+Your cells make it when NAD+ accepts electrons, during glycolysis, the citric acid cycle, and fatty-acid oxidation.
+NADH then delivers those electrons to the mitochondrial electron transport chain, which drives ATP synthesis.
+The ratio of NAD+ to NADH in a cell reflects its metabolic state.
+It also shapes sirtuin activity, redox signaling, and which fuel the cell burns.
+When the ratio shifts toward NADH, which often happens in aging and metabolic disease, it is tied to 'reductive stress' and mitochondrial dysfunction.

 Sources